If you are interested in getting involved in one of these spiritual growth opportunities, please contact the office

 On Christmas Eve at 4 p.m., kids of all ages present a spirit-filled Christmas pageant, accompanied by Christmas hymns.
 We begin to prepare in early December.

 We seek to make worship as meaningful an experience for children as possible, and we encourage their participation throughout the service.
 Children are invited to help the presiding minister proclaim the Peace, serve on the altar as an acolyte, read scripture lessons, and usher.
 While at this time we do not offer a specific program solely for teenagers, we encourage our teenagers to volunteer as teacher helpers in Sunday School, or to participate in the worship as ushers, readers, acolytes, or lay eucharistic ministers.

 Safe Church & Social Media

 All of our staff and volunteers that work with children are required to attend Safe Church Training and have a background check using iCORI, performed by our Safe Church Coordinator, every three years to ensure the safety of the most vulnerable in our community.
-We encourage you to read our Safe Church Policy and the Diocesan Social Media Policy.
+We encourage you to read our Safe Church Policies and the Diocesan Social Media Policy.
 Please also note that from time to time the church will record our worship services and events on video and film to share on our social media as a way to increase our evangelism to the larger community.
 If you would prefer that you not be included on video or film, please notify our clergy, and they will ensure your wishes are respected.